Thyruh/tutorials/README.md

    3. idk, think of something smart and just pull request it (This applies to both .cpp files, and this README).

-License: idgaf, you can do whatever the hell you want, but if you cloned the repo and happened to make some usefull changes, and made some usefull
-    changes, please consider a little git push;
+License: idgaf, you can do whatever the hell you want, but if you cloned the repo and happened to make some usefull changes, please consider a little git push;